lofar-astron/factor/docs/pipelines/source/facetsubtract.rst

 Subtract Facet Sources Operation
 ================================

+This section describes the facet subtract operation of Factor, denoted ``facetsub`` (see the flowchart in Figure :num:`factor-flowchart`).

 This operation subtracts all facet sources from the data.
 There are two possible pipeline parsets for this operation:

 ``facetsub_pipeline.parset``